Replit vs Base44: The complete comparison guide

 Replit runs on managed containers for optimized performance across devices.

-- Consistent load times under identical resource allocation.
+- Consistent load times under identical resource allocation

-- Dedicated compute expansion with paid plans.
+- Dedicated compute expansion with paid plans

-- Scalable runtime environments monitoring project health.
+- Scalable runtime environments that monitor project health

-- Goal-based autoscaling for APIs and web apps.
+- Goal-based autoscaling for APIs and web apps

 This makes Replit reliable for continuous iteration and maintenance without needing external servers.